 Take the Shortest Path to Success in Project Management

 Are you planning to be a project manager?
 Project managers can easily qualify as the lifeline of a project.
-They are the one who must make sure that things are done quickly and accurately.
-The task of managing the deadline falls into a project managers bucket.
+They are the ones who must make sure that things are done quickly and accurately.
+The task of managing the deadline falls into a project manager's bucket.
 Not just that, a project manager also must make sure that the team sticks to the scope of the task.
 In order to accomplish all this, a project manager must have an analytical acumen without letting the numbers fiddle the creative voice of his/hers.

 So, what does it take to become a project manager?
 The answer to this question is not a simple one owing to the fact that there are multiple ways to become a project manager or to lead and coordinate a project.
 There are several factors that come into play, from skill to experience.
 In this article, we are going to discuss two paths to becoming a project manager: a more structured path led by formal education and training and a path guided by personal experience.